 PSR-PDS Alternative 3 proposed a combined trail and wildlife crossing in the location of the current trail-only Southern Overcrossing.
 PSR-PDS Alternative 5 proposed a combined trail and wildlife crossing in the location of the current trail-only Northern Overcrossing.
+As stated above in Section 1.9.1, Alternatives 2, 3a, and 5a have been advanced for consideration in this environmental document.
+The Build Alternative with Southern Overcrossing includes PSR-PDS Alternatives 2 and 3a, and the Build Alternative with Northern Overcrossing includes PSR-PDS Alternatives 2 and 5a.

 While feasible, crossings that are shared by wildlife and humans have different objectives: one to facilitate use by wildlife and the other to facilitate use by regional trail users.
-Analysis completed for the Revised Alternatives Report (Midpen 2019) concluded that two separate wildlife and trail crossing structures are preferable to a single shared crossing to "provide the most opportunity for unimpaired wildlife passage across the landscape with limited human interaction."
+Analysis completed for the Revised Alternatives Report (Midpen 2019a) concluded that two separate wildlife and trail crossing structures are preferable to a single shared crossing to "provide the most opportunity for unimpaired wildlife passage across the landscape with limited human interaction."
 Public feedback indicated that separate crossings are preferred as they are perceived to be safer and more effective.
 Recent research shows that mountain lions flee when exposed to human voices (Smith, Suraci, and Clinchy et al., 2017), indicating that a crossing structure shared with recreational trail users may deter wildlife use.
-Additionally, artificial lighting required on a structure designed for use by humans can cause individual wildlife to leave an illuminated area for a darker refuge, deterring wildlife use of a shared structure even when humans are not present (due to the presence of artificial lighting at night) (Midpen 2019).
+Additionally, artificial lighting required on a structure designed for use by humans can cause individual wildlife to leave an illuminated area for a darker refuge, deterring wildlife use of a shared structure even when humans are not present (due to the presence of artificial lighting at night) (Midpen 2019a).